thomas779/developer-docs/docs/dapps/guides/2-verify-signatures.md

 The first `_dataHash` argument accepts the hash of the message digest, and the second argument `_signature` is the signed payload returned by the wallet upon signing.

 ### Ethers v6 Example
-First check if the user wallet is an EOA or a smart contract wallet:
+First check if the user wallet is an EOA or a Smart Wallet:

 ```js
 import { Contract, JsonRpcProvider, Wallet, hashMessage } from "ethers";